marsdrums/test-tutorial/visual-quality/index.md

 {slide} is a possible choice for filtering, but it's not the only one.
 Max offers a variety of low-pass implementations for audio signals, but there aren't many built-in options for filtering streams of messages, matrices, and textures.
 Still, we can build our own filters.
 Let's see a couple of low-pass implementations useful for us Jitterheads.

 > [!NOTE]
 > Digital filters are a slippery territory.
 Filter design is a complex topic that would require a discussion on its own.
-For the sake of this article, i'll just show some filter implementations without getting too much into the technical details, but providing qualitative considerations and use case scenarios.
+For the sake of this article (and because i'm not a filter design expert), i'll just show some filter implementations without getting too much into the technical details, but providing qualitative considerations and use case scenarios.

 ### One-pole filter